• Home

 Does the annual water quality report indicate we have quality water?

 Yes, you can be assured that TCVMD continues to meet and/or exceed all State and Federal water quality standards as set forth by the 1996 Safe Drinking Water Act and any other subsequent revisions.
-See for yourself by reviewing the current CCRs (click here).
+See for yourself by reviewing the current CCRs.

 Lead in Water